awsdocs/amazon-redshift-developer-guide/doc_source/r_Examples_of_dense_rank_WF.md

 (11 rows)
 ```

 Note the difference in rankings assigned to the same set of rows when the DENSE\_RANK and RANK functions are used side by side in the same query\.
-For a description of the WINSALES table, see [Window Function Examples](r_Window_function_examples.md)\.
+For a description of the WINSALES table, see [Window function examples](r_Window_function_examples.md)\.

-## Dense Ranking with PARTITION BY and ORDER BY<a name="r_Examples_of_dense_rank_WF-dense-ranking-with-partition-by-and-order-by"></a>
+## Dense ranking with PARTITION BY and ORDER BY<a name="r_Examples_of_dense_rank_WF-dense-ranking-with-partition-by-and-order-by"></a>

 Partition the table by SELLERID and order each partition by the quantity \(in descending order\) and assign a dense rank to each row\.
 The results are sorted after the window function results are applied\.